Ravi-Upadhyay/javascript-playground/objects/Methods/Object.defineProperty.md

 obj.prop = 'anotherValue';                          // 'someValue', it will not changed.
 If in strict mode it
                                                     // will through error.

-// If property is another object.
+// If property is pointing to another object.

+var obj = {
+    prop    : {
+        nProp   : 'someValue'
+    }
+};

+Object.defineProperty(obj, 'prop', {
+    writable    : false
+});

+obj.prop.nProp = 'anotherValue';                    // 'anotherValue', because here prop is nothing but pointer.

+// However, we can do this by
+Object.freeze(obj.prop);